-5 Uses for Honey Everyone Should Know
+12 Uses for Honey Everyone Should Know

 This post may contain affiliate links.
 Read my full disclosure here.

-#1 – Canning and Preserving
+#1 – Cooking, Canning, and Preserving

+When using honey for sweetening in recipes, you need about half as much honey as sugar.
 Honey has an amazing shelf life – they’ve found containers of it in the pyramids that were still edible.
 It’s also great for helping you to preserve other foods.

 To make honey syrups for canning fresh fruits or dipping fruits before dehydrating, use: